bbilger/yabapal/_posts/2013-03-02-using-jquery-mobile-icon-pack-with-primefaces-mobile.md

 Note: There aren't standardized MIME types for those files and there are a lot of debates on which MIME types are the best for those files.
 So feel free to use different ones.

 This fixes the extended images of the icon pack, only, but Font Awesome icons still won't show up.
 The reason is that PrimeFaces uses jQuery UI and jQuery UI interferes with jQuery Mobile used by PrimeFaces Mobile.
-The problem is that both use the CSS class &#8220;ui-icon&#8221;.
+The problem is that both use the CSS class `ui-icon`.
 With a simple CSS rule, we can fix that problem:

 ``` css
 .ui-btn-inner > .ui-icon {